vnklaimis/TTLLVM/readme.md

 - Additional levels with more complex gnome placements.
 - Power-ups or time bonuses for completing tasks faster.
 - Enhanced graphics, sound effects, and animations.

----

-This README provides the essential details to help users understand, set up, and play the game, along with possible future enhancements for added functionality.